-The leaked images further shows that this device will have touch buttons below the 5.5-inch display.
-On the back we have the rear camera along with the dual-tone LED flash.
-According the rumors and leaks from the past, the HTC One X10 will feature a 5.5-inch Full HD IPS display with Corning Gorilla Glass Protection and 1920 x 1080 pixels resolution.
+The leaked images further show that this device will have touch buttons below the 5.5-inch display.
+On the back, we have the rear camera along with the dual-tone LED flash.
+According to the rumours and leaks from the past, the HTC One X10 will feature a 5.5-inch Full HD IPS display with Corning Gorilla Glass Protection and 1920 x 1080 pixels resolution.
 It will be powered by a 2.2GHz octa-core MediaTek Helio P10 processor with up to 550MHz Mali T860 GPU.
-It will have 3GB of RAM along with 32GB internal storage capacity that will be expandable up to 2TB with the help of microSD card.
+It will have 3GB of RAM along with 32GB internal storage capacity that will be expandable up to 2TB with the help of a microSD card.

 It will run on the Android 7.0 Nougat OS with HTC Sense UI on top.
 The HTC One X10 will support Dual SIMs and will feature a 16.3-megapixel rear camera with dual-tone LED flash along with a 7.9-megapixel front-facing camera.
 Connectivity options expected are 4G LTE, WiFi 802.11 a/b/g/n (2.4GHz + 5GHz), Bluetooth 4.2 and GPS.
 It will also have a fingerprint sensor on the rear panel below the rear camera module.
 There are no details available about the battery capacity of this device but we can expect a 3000mAh+ battery.
 It was spotted available for sale on a Chinese website along with the images and the price tag of 1200 yuan(around $174).